snowblind-/logstash-input-bbn_f5networks/README.md

   sudo apt-get install git openjdk-7-jdk

 ## Install latest version of JRuby
-All plugin development for logstash is done with JRuby.
+All plugin development for Logstash is done with JRuby.
 Install the latest version of JRuby (currently 1.7.19), can be found here: https://s3.amazonaws.com/jruby.org/downloads/1.7.19/jruby-bin-1.7.19.tar.gz

 Extract the file and put the entire directory in /usr/local/lib/.